SuperSam84/Getting-and-Cleaning-Data_Project/CodeBook.md

 ## Data Dictionary for the data set tidy_data

 ### Subject
-The person which signals were registered.
-[1,30] persons (from the 30 volunteers).
+The person which signals were registered from the 30 volunteer

 ### Activity
 The activity performed for the registered signal.
 Possible activities: "WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING".